- An extraordinary garden to discover the diversity of wild and cultivated plants

-It is a typical "French garden" with its order and rigour, composed of
+It is a typical "French garden" in its order and rigour, composed of

-- an arboretum designed as an English garden with its winding paths, its statues, its tree species from the five continents;
+- an arboretum designed like an English garden with its winding paths, statues and tree species from the five continents;

 - a rose garden with 300 varieties of ancient and modern roses as well as wild species.

-... but also flower meadows, a rock garden, insect "hotels", a pond with a beautiful collection of birds of prey, children's playgrounds, an open-air theatre... all mark out your route.
+... but also flower meadows, a rock garden, insect "hotels", a pond with a beautiful collection of anatidae, children's playgrounds, an open-air theatre... all mark out your route.

 A garden for everyone

 A walk in the Arboretum is proposed, accessible to the visually impaired (tactile path), which allows them, thanks to adapted signs, to discover 10 particular trees by their touch, their history, their trunk or their bark.